Important Safety Information

 Increased risk of infection.
 ENVARSUS XR is a medicine that affects your immune system.
 ENVARSUS XR can lower the ability of your immune system to fight infections.
 Serious infections can happen in people receiving ENVARSUS XR that can cause death.

-Call your doctor right away if you have symptoms of an infection such as:
+Call your healthcare provider right away if you have symptoms of an infection such as:

 - cough or flu-like symptoms